Skip to content

 Firmware image header

-Each (signed) firmware image is pre-pended with a fixed-size image header, containing useful information about the firmware.
-The image header is padded to fit in 256B, in order to guarantee that the entry point of the actual firmware is stored on the flash starting from a 256-Bytes aligned address.
-This ensures that the bootloader can relocate the vector table before chain-loading the firmware the interrupt continue to work properly after the boot is complete.
+Each (signed) firmware image is prepended with a fixed-size image header, containing useful information about the firmware.
+The exact size of the image header depends on the size of the image digest and signature, which depend on the algorithms/key sizes used.
+Larger key sizes will result in a larger image header.
+The size of the image header is determined by the build system and provided to the application code in the IMAGE_HEADER_SIZE macro.
+The size of the generated image header is also output by the keytools during the signing operation.
+The image header data is padded out to the next multiple of 256B, in order to guarantee that the entry point of the actual firmware is stored on the flash starting from a 256-Bytes aligned address.
+This ensures that the bootloader can relocate the vector table before chain-loading the firmware so interrupts continue to work properly after the boot is complete.
+When porting wolfBoot to a platform that doesn't use wolfBoot's Makefile-based build system, extra care should be taken to ensure IMAGE_HEADER_SIZE is set to a value that matches the output of the wolfBoot sign key tool.

 Image header

-The image header is stored at the beginning of the slot and the actual firmware image starts 256 Bytes after it
+The image header is stored at the beginning of the slot and the actual firmware image starts IMAGE_HEADER_SIZE Bytes after it

 Image header: Tags